OliverCadman/dept_ci_ms4/README.md

 * *"There's a lack of opportunity to make myself more discoverable among a wider network of musicians."*

+## Ideal Users

+* Musicians/artists operating in the music industry who need to 'dep' out a gig.
+* Musicians/artists operating in the music industry who are looking for job opportunities.
+* Bookers/band-leaders/producers who are in need of a last-minute musician/artist to provide their services.

+## Project Goal

+To provide a sleek, efficient and trustworthy booking service, enabling musicians to dep out their gigs and for clients to find dep musicians, all with minimum stress.

 ### User Stories

 #### First-Time Visitors